top of page

 Shakemantle Quarry

-Not to be mist
+Not to Be Mist

 Foggy scene with an old stone bridge over a muddy path, surrounded by bare trees and brown foliage.
 Quiet, mysterious atmosphere.